connexcs/docs/logging.md

 # Logging

-The logging is used to check Real time call attempts, SIP traces, routing status & simulate a call.
+The logging is used to check Real time call attempts, SIP traces, routing status & to simulate a call.

 # SIP traces
-To view the SIP traces of a call follow the below steps.
+To view the SIP traces of a call follow the steps below.

 1. Click on Management> Logging

 ![alt text][sip-trace-1]

-2. Click on the call id that you wish to view the SIP traces for
+2. Click on the call id for which you wish to view the SIP traces.

 ![alt text][sip-trace-2]